kelp404/NyaruDB/README.md

 ##Feature
 * More quickly than sqlite.
 NyaruDB use <a href="https://github.com/johnezang/JSONKit">JSONKit</a> to serialize/deserialize documents.
-And use memory cache and binary tree to optimize performance.
+And use memory cache, <a href="https://developer.apple.com/technologies/mac/core.html#grand-central" target="_blank">GCD</a> and binary tree to optimize performance.
 ```
 NoSQL with SQL:
 NyaruDB: NSDictionary <-- JSONKit --> File